-The online Trauma Services concentration, within the International Psychology Ph.D. program, teaches students the skills and understanding necessary to assist individuals and organizations in developing prevention and preparedness training, and facilitating culturally intelligent programs to address mental health issues related to traumatic experience in a variety of contexts.
+The online Trauma Services concentration within The Chicago School's International Psychology Ph.D. program teaches students the skills and understanding necessary to assist individuals and organizations in developing prevention and preparedness training, and facilitating culturally intelligent programs to address mental health issues related to traumatic experience in a variety of contexts.

 Two required international field experiences (minimum of 9 days) - one field experience in year two and another in year three

 Examines the self-care strategies and issues that inform the processes of maintaining one's psychological well-being while working in traumatic settings or on missions.
 Topics include a variety of self-care strategies, preparation strategies, aftermath strategies, and incorporating lessons learned for future missions.

 Assessment of Psychosocial and Mental Health Reactions to Traumatic Stress

 Focuses on the various methods used to conduct psychological mental health assessments.
 Topics include assessing physical and psychological stress, psychopathology, isolation, and physical and social functioning.